 Produced by the Access Industry Forum (AIF) and the Ladder Association, and supported by the Home Builders Federation.
+IMPORTANT NOTE: Toolbox Talks are NOT intended to replace formal training but to supplement it.

 HOW TO...
 SELECT THE RIGHT LADDER

 What is the risk?